 Taking time to quantify the ROI your activities generate, as well as reflecting on successes and shortcomings in your strategy, is a crucial component in the consummate PRO’s journey.
 How else are we meant to learn and develop our ideas, not to mention, validate the efficacy of our PR efforts?

 The question of which metrics to address is one that comes up regularly in the PR community and is often the basis of highly-contentious debates as people argue for or against a variety of typical public relations KPIs such as AVE, impressions and social media engagement.
 Many agree that some traditional PR metrics are like putting lipstick on a pig – AVE, for example, is a known vanity metric which has zero bearings on the value PR adds to brands and how they are perceived by the public.
 It’s outdatedness as a PR metric is further exposed in the context of a shifting, digitally-powered public relations landscape where quantitative data enlightens PR people of their successes and failures.

 In this post, we’ll share some different public relations metrics and tell you why they should form part of your reporting framework.
 While measurement is critical, it is insufficient in a silo and data is useless unless you can extract insights that offer real value – these insights are found in the dynamic cause-and-effect relationships entrenched in data.
-Analytics and measurements that enrich a report should correlate with organisational objectives and should be mappable to sustainable, real-world outcomes.
+Data that enrich a report should correlate with organisational objectives and should be mappable to sustainable, real-world outcomes.